kvsankar/chandrayaan3/README.md

 Orbit data for use by the JavaScript is written in JSON format in a time-stamped directory under data-fetched:

-    geo-cy2.json                # contains all geocentric orbit data (elements and vectors) until about 2019-09-10 lunar-cy2.json              # contains all selenocentric orbit data (elements and vectors) until about 2019-09-10 lunar-lro.json              # contains all selenocentric orbit data for Sep and Oct 2019 - post Vikram Loss of Signal
+    geo-cy3.json                # contains all geocentric orbit data (elements and vectors) lunar-cy3.json              # contains all selenocentric orbit data (elements and vectors)

 ### Web page